-At balance date the Group had the following financial assets exposed to Australian variable interest rate risk:
+At reporting date the Group had the following financial assets exposed to Australian variable interest rate risk:

-Collsolidated

-2012 \$ 2011 \$
+2013 \$ 2012 \$

-nancial Assets
+Financial Assets

-sh and cash equivalents 62,424,566 55,011,992
+Cash and cash equivalents 67,984,284 62,424,566

-posure 62,424,566 55,011,992
+Net exposure 67,984,284 62,424,566

 The Group regularly analyses its interest rate exposure.
 Within this analysis consideration is given to expected interest rate movements and the Group's future cash requirements, potential renewals of existing positions, alternative financing, and the mix of fixed and variable interest rates.